 The iconic Vietnamese Beef Noodles or Pho Bo is perhaps one of the best-known dishes and the Vietnamese spring rolls wrapped in rice paper, or Cha Gio is another dish that is closely associated with the country.

 Start your food tour of Vietnam with this Cha Gio recipe.
 These traditional Vietnamese spring rolls were originally made for royalty and featured a spring roll within a spring roll.
 Bursting with fresh veggies and herbs, it is strong on taste as well as nutrients.

 These chicken wings are good candidates for the barbecue but they can also be roasted in an oven or grilled.
 While chicken wings may be a traditional barbecue food, these Vietnamese chicken wings are marinated to give a distinctly Southeast Asian twist to the flavor.

 03 of 04

-This popular Vietnamese dipping sauce is a combination of coconut juice, fish sauce, lime juice, rice vinegar, chilies and garlic.
-It goes well with most dishes on the Vietnamese menu, and definitely adds layers of taste to both the Cha Gio and grilled chicken wings.
+This popular Vietnamese dipping sauce is a combination of coconut juice, fish sauce, lime juice, rice vinegar, chilies, and garlic.
+It goes well with most dishes on the Vietnamese menu and adds layers of taste to both the Cha Gio and grilled chicken wings.

 04 of 04